marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 action_to_take | meaning
 ------------ | -------------
-delete | the selected images will be deleted timechange | the time of the selected images will be changed ok | do nothing invalid | do nothing, but keep invalid flag
+delete | the selected images will be deleted timechange | the time of the selected images will be changed (see below) ok | do nothing invalid | do nothing, but keep invalid flag

 4. To add new actions simply create a new row in the csv.

-WARNING: be careful not to change the datetime columns when opening the file in Excel, the format should be (YYYY-MM-DD HH:MM:SS)
+WARNING: be careful in using the correct datetime format for the columns 'datetime_current' and 'datetime_new' (YYYY-MM-DD HH:MM:SS) when specifying timechanges.
+Opening the file in Excel may change this format.

 5. The following options allow for selecting images for actions:

 column(s) to specify | meaning
 ------------ | -------------
-'action_site' | perform an action on an entire site 'action_site'/'action_roll' | perform an action on an entire roll 'action_from_image' / 'action_to_image' | perform an action on a range of images
+action_site | perform an action on an entire site action_site / action_roll | perform an action on an entire roll action_from_image / action_to_image | perform an action on a range of images (or one if identical)

 6. For each row specify: 'action_to_take' and 'action_to_take_reason'
 7. For 'timechange' in 'action_to_take' specify 'datetime_current' and 'datetime_new'.
 This will apply the difference between these two dates to all selected images.